 60 yds. x 35 yds., Made of Kansas limestone.
 At the end of the maze (in the middle of the turtle’s back) is a stone with a medallion with a little riddle.

 Approximately 30 ft. tall.
-One totem depicts the artist’s rendering of animals of North America.
-Another totem shows animals of Central America and the last totem will be of the animals of South America.
+The totem depicts the artist’s rendering of animals of North America.
+This sculpture is named ‘ Endangered Species’.

 A large fossil fish 125 ft. long, 25 ft. high and 20 ft. wide.
 Made of steel pipe which will serve as a trellis for trumpet vines.
 The visitor can enter the fish through the mouth or ribs.

 es aA life-sized stone buffalo carved by artist Tobin Rupe.
 It will have carved linework of an antelope on one side and a deer on the other side, suggesting the Kansas song ‘Oh, Give Me a Home’.

 A group of stone sculptures about 16 ft. tall, in the style of the Inuet inukshuk by artist and stone sculptor Tobin Rupe.
 Inukshuks have been used for thousands of years as landmarks for roadways and waterways from Alaska to Greenland.

 This sculpture celebrates the return of the Whooping Crane from near extinction.
 In 1940 only 23 ‘Whoopers’ were counted.
 Today with the help of some dedicated folks, they number about 800.
 T. Corbett

 A beautiful 20 acre meadow in the Sedgwick County Park (see map below) near the 13th street entrance in Wichita, Kansas has been designated by Sedgwick County to be an art park for “family friendly environmental art”.